Biodiversity and biosecurity

 Priority habitats and wetland protection

-We are protecting, enhancing and regenerating priority habitats and wetlands in collaboration
+We are protecting, enhancing and regenerating priority habitats and wetlands in collaboration with the community.

 Level of Service 15: Work with landowners, Ngāi Tahu, the community and agencies to protect, enhance and regenerate priority habitats including wetlands

-Measure 15.1: Work with partners to implement priority habitat protection and restoration projects.
+Measure 15.1: Work with partners to implement priority habitat protection and restoration projects

 Target 15.1: Report annually on delivery of biodiversity protection and restoration projects undertaken in priority habitats.